salrashid123/istio_external_authorization_server/README.md

 This tutorial is a continuation of the [istio helloworld](https://github.com/salrashid123/istio_helloworld) application.

+>> `11/25/21`: Updated for example to NOT use an actual service account.
+Instead, use the istio built [gen-jwtpy](https://istio.io/v1.10/docs/tasks/security/authentication/authn-policy/#end-user-authentication) in JWT issuers

 >> `3/20/21`: Updated for [istio 1.9: Integrate external authorization system (e.g. OPA, oauth2-proxy, etc.) with Istio using AuthorizationPolicy](https://istio.io/latest/blog/2021/better-external-authz/).
 Part of the upgrade is to use the `v3` API (`go-control-plane/envoy/config/core/v3`, `go-control-plane/envoy/service/auth/v3`)

 ### References